 Spring, just as plants are beginning to grow; is the ideal time to add a well-balanced all-purpose fertilizer.
 It is important to mix and apply fertilizer as directed.
 Always follow the label; more is not necessarily better!

 Trees and shrubs can be fertilized up until the end of July.
 After this time, they need to start to ready themselves for winter.
-A good fall fertilizer for all plants is called Rage Plus (0-0-6).
+Rage Plus (0-0-6) is a great fall fertilizer for all plants.
 This will help build regular plant health and boost winter hardiness.

 Adding soil amendments such as composts, manures and Nurseryland fish soil to your garden are a great way to naturally enhance your soil and supply nutrients.
 Amendments can be added either early spring, as you ready your garden or in fall as you're cleaning up and preparing for winter.